-We aimed to develop a data-model-based method that would simultaneously identify spatiotemporal zones between which fish length-at-age varies and illustrate correlations between growth and spatiotemporal covariates (such as an increase with latitude).
+We developed a data-model-based method that would simultaneously identify spatiotemporal zones between which fish length-at-age varies and illustrate correlations between growth and spatiotemporal covariates (such as an increase with latitude).
 A method to identify such patterns in important population traits can help researchers determine whether current management scales are appropriate given the dynamics present in the population.
 Because these dynamics are potentially environmentally linked, such a method can also uncover whether spatiotemporal patterns in investigated traits correspond to major environmental features (such as ocean currents) or forcings (such as climactic oscillations), which can help inform the implementation of ecosystem-based fisheries management.

 2 Methods